aryanxved/Lifestyly/README.md

 ## The Perfect Student Academic Planner!

 ### Problem
-As a first-year student quickly I found that organization is key to success both academiclly and mentally.
+As a first-year student quickly I found that organization is key to success both academically and mentally.
 I found that I had been using multiple different programs to get simple tasks such as inputting my grades or organizing my assignments for the week.
 With the power of Excel, and some VBA I was able to create a simple solution, now known as Lifestyly!

 ### Description